t9md/atom-vim-mode-plus/README.md

 - Composing operation with target.

 # Spec

+Work in progress, may change depending on how was it useful after implement and evaluation of each spec.

 - each TOM can respond to `getKind()` which return name of Class.
 - each TOM can respond to `is#{Klass}()` function, which return result of `this instanceof klass`.
+- Be consistent, dont' vary argument list passed to TOM, instead define explicit TOM.
+- TOM take only one argument, its vimState.

 # TOM-report